Alfred Mason

 Alfred Mason (1837-1895) was an Anglican priest in Australia.

+Born in Tasmania, he was the son of police magistrate Thomas Mason, and was educated at The Hutchins School.

-Mason was educated at St Augustine's College, Canterbury.
+Mason was a graduate of St Augustine's College, Canterbury.
+He was ordained a priest in 1862.
 He served incumbencies at New Town, Tasmania and Evandale, Tasmania.
 He was Archdeacon of Hobart from 1888 until his death.